-This year's Science Olympiad Invitational at Harvard College is completely run by a team of Harvard undergraduate students.
+This year's Harvard Undergraduate Science Olympiad (HUSO) Invitational Tournament is completely run by a team of Harvard undergraduate students.
 Students range from freshmen to seniors and are majoring in concentrations ranging from biology to economics.
 Without the hard work and dedication from our team, this year's event would not be possible.

 Shirley Lin '19